kshitijdesai99/jupyter_mcp_server_kshitij/README.md

 > **Note:** Replace `MY_TOKEN` with your preferred authentication token or just keep it as it is.

-# Create a new notebook
+# Create a new notebook in case you get tornado.websocket.WebSocketClosedError (for Mac)
-click on create a new notebook and rename it notebook.ipynb
+just delete the notebook.ipynb and then inside the jupyter server click on create a new notebook and rename it to notebook.ipynb

 ## Docker Instructions